Commercial and Corporations

 - the enforcement of an award under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States.

-Proceedings concerning international commercial arbitration will generally be managed within the International Commercial Arbitration Sub-area of the Commercial and Corporations National Practice Area (NPA).
+Proceedings concerning international commercial arbitration will generally be managed within the Commercial Arbitration Sub-area of the Commercial and Corporations National Practice Area (NPA).
 However, depending on the character of the case, such proceedings may be managed within the Admiralty and Maritime NPA.

 International commercial arbitration cases will be overseen and managed by National and Registry Co-ordinating Judges to ensure they are dealt with expeditiously and consistently by the Court nationally.